 • This is used to balance an image

-• It creates space for the subject to look to or move into
+• It creates space for the subject to look at or move into

 Frame your main subject: